Portland Street (Yarmouth, Maine): Architecture

 Reuben Cutter, a shoemaker and postmaster, was the original owner of number 37 around 1839.

 Another blacksmith, Dexter Hale, was the original owner of number 47 in 1838.

 At number 61 (near the intersection with High Street), is the 1833 Federal-style cape that was owned by Davis Moxcey, a local shipwright in the early years of shipbuilding.

 The Bethuel Wood House, at 104, dates to around 1830.
+It was moved from Main Street in 1940, when North Yarmouth Academy acquired the land.

 Halfway along this northern section of Portland Street, at number 115, is a three-story Federal-style building that was once a tavern, built around 1810 by Colonel Seth Mitchell.
 It was later occupied by Deacon John Webster, in 1820, and Captain Eben Lane and his son-in-law Irving True.
 Lane ran it as a tavern from around 1857 until after 1871.
 After 1915, Ralph Redfern used the property for a dairy that became known as Old Tavern Farm.
 The property contained a large hall for dances.
 When the "west end" of town became Cumberland, "there was a great lawsuit about it, and the trial was held in that hall," remembered Revd.
 Joseph Stockbridge.

 Number 159, the last house on the right before the gas station, is a cape with high-style Greek Revival details, including oval windows framed with garlands set in the cornice.
 It is eligible for listing "due to its architectural merit."

 No buildings on the western portion of Portland Street have been found to be historically important.